 The first thing a company must do is determine whether they are required to comply with the employer mandate of the ACA.
-Unlike submitting W-2s where all employers must submit employee withholdings, the new reporting requirements under the ACA do not affect every company nor do all employees receive the new forms.
+Unlike submitting W-2s where all employers must submit employee withholdings, the reporting requirements under the ACA do not affect every company nor do all employees receive the new forms.

 Determining a company’s ALE status

 According the IRS, if an employer has at least 50 full-time employees, including full-time equivalent employees, on average during the prior year, the employer is an ALE (Applicable Large Employer) for the current calendar year.
 However, an employee will not be counted toward the 50-employee threshold for a month in which the employee has medical care through the military.

 If your company was not in existence for all of the previous year, you are still required to comply if the average head count of the months you were in business was 50 or more full-time employees and equivalents.

 Keep in mind that ALE status is not a once-and-done determination.
 This is calculated annually as part of your report to the IRS so they know each year which employers they can expect submissions from in the following year.

 In analyzing the previous year, you calculate for each month the number of employees who worked 130 hours or more in that month.
 For employees who worked less than 130 hours, you total all those hours and divide by 120.
 That gives you the full-time equivalent.